-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to SCERA for its Comprehensive Annual Financial Report (CAFR) for the fiscal year ended December 31, 2018.
-In order to be awarded a Certificate of Achievement, a government agency must publish an easily readable and efficiently organized CAFR.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to SCERA for its Comprehensive Annual Financial Report for the fiscal year ended December 31, 2019.
+In order to be awarded a Certificate of Achievement, a government agency must publish an easily readable and efficiently organized Annual Comprehensive Financial Report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.
 A Certificate of Achievement is valid for a period of one year only.
-This is the twentieth consecutive year that a Certificate of Achievement has been received for the SCERA Comprehensive Annual Financial Report.
+This is the twenty first consecutive year that a Certificate of Achievement has been received for the SCERA Annual Comprehensive Financial Report.

-SCERA received from the GFOA an Award for Outstanding Achievement in Popular Annual Financial Reporting for its Popular Annual Financial Report (PAFR) for the fiscal year ended December 31, 2018.
-The PAFR is sent to all SCERA members and includes highlights of the annual CAFR.
-This was the fifteenth year the PAFR was submitted to the GFOA and we are very pleased that the PAFR again received the Certificate of Achievement.
+SCERA received from the GFOA an Award for Outstanding Achievement in Popular Annual Financial Reporting for its Popular Annual Financial Report (PAFR) for the fiscal year ended December 31, 2019.
+The PAFR is sent to all SCERA members and includes highlights of the Annual Comprehensive Financial Report.
+This was the sixteenth year the PAFR was submitted to the GFOA and we are very pleased that the PAFR again received the Certificate of Achievement.

-The Public Pension Coordinating Council (PPCC) presented its Public Pension Standards Award to SCERA in recognition of compliance with professional standards for plan funding and administration for 2018.
-This is the fourth year SCERA participated in and received an award from the PPCC program which judges a retirement system's Comprehensive Benefit Program, Funding Adequacy, Actuarial Valuation, Independent Audit, Investments and Communications.
+The Public Pension Coordinating Council (PPCC) presented its Public Pension Standards Award to SCERA in recognition of compliance with professional standards for plan funding and administration for 2019.
+This is the fifth year SCERA participated in and received an award from the PPCC program which judges a retirement system's Comprehensive Benefit Program, Funding Adequacy, Actuarial Valuation, Independent Audit, Investments and Communications.